MUSI: Music (MUSI)

 MUSI 191.
 Methods & Techniques:Strings.
 (1 Credit)

-Special study of violin, viola, cello, double bass with an emphasis on developing the skills necessary for teaching the instruments on the elementary and intermediate levels.
-202405.
+Study of violin, viola, cello, and bass with an emphasis on developing the skills necessary for teaching the instruments on elementary and intermediate levels.
+Fall semesters.

 MUSI 192.
 Method & Techniques:Percussion.
 (1 Credit)